Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 Grey  | Neutral, balance

-All colours tie together to make the appropriate emotional responce and associations the brands identifies with their business, yoga and a yoga practice.
+All colours tie together to make the appropriate emotional responce and associations the brand identifies with their business, yoga and a yoga practice.
 The colours also combine for effective and an easy to read layout.

-_Please see [credits](#Credits) section for links to color psychology sources_
+_Please see [credits](#Credits) section for links to color psychology sources_.

 #### Typography